munzoorf95/Flight-Instrument/README.md

 # SVG Based Aircraft Gauges

 [Scalable Vector Graphics (SVG)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) is a file format for rendering images using vectors rather than a bitmap.
-This tutorial is less about how to construct an image using svg, than it is how to use svg with javascript on a web page.
+This repo is less about how to construct an image using svg, than it is how to use svg with javascript on a web page.
 [Go here to learn more about the svg file format](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial).

 SVG images have some of advantages over jpeg or ping images for use on web pages:
 * xml text rather than complex binary
 * discrete parts of the image can be manipulated on a web page using the browser SVG API and Javascript.
-* scales cleanly when resized, either up or down.
+* scales cleanly when resized, either up or down, vs an image resize which can be pixelated or blurry

 An SVG image can be included on a web page in a couple of ways.
 The image can be specified using an 'img' tag, or the xml text of the image can be included inline in the HTML.
 If all you need is to have an image that will be resized, then using the 'img' tag is a simple way to go.
 However, including using 'img' limits the modifications your javascript can make to the image.
 Basically the same set of attributes as any other image.
 The discrete parts of the image cannot be referenced.
 [Restrictions](https://developer.mozilla.org/en-US/docs/Web/SVG/SVG_as_an_Image)